vlead/export-csv-data-to-org/src/README_statistics.txt

 1. Description::

 This python script generates statistics report file in org format for each lab.
+Name of the stats report will be like: "<time>_stats.org".
+Example: "17:50:29_stats.org".

 Format of the statistics report generated is as follows:
+"""
 * Statistics Report
 ** Lab name:
 ** Github URL:
 ** Commit ID:

 <Stats table>
+"""

-Statistics report file for each lab is saved inside the lab folder.
+Statistics report file for each lab is saved in the same location where testreport file is saved.

 2. Prerequisite::
 Test report is already generated in org format for a lab.